With Instructors/Trip Directors: Peg Sheridan and Betty Gatewood

 - Acadia National Park explorations which will include painting, exploring nature, and participating in a range of activities.

 - Guided nature hikes, with an instructor.
 These will include learning about the natural history of the area and tips for recording it in a journal or painting.
-There will also be an optional activity with a park service ranger.

 Not included in the cost of the trip: